01-edu/public/subjects/keycodes-symphony/README.md

 - [Keyboard event](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent): [`keydown`](https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event), [`key`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key)

-### Provided files
+### Files

-You have at your disposal the following file that you can download to test locally:
+You only need to create & submit the JS file `keycodes-symphony.js` ; we're providing you the following file to download (click right and save link) & test locally:

-- the HTML file [index.html](/public/subjects/keycodes-symphony/index.html) to open in the browser, which includes:
+- the HTML file [keycodes-symphony.html](/public/subjects/keycodes-symphony/keycodes-symphony.html) to open in the browser, which includes:

-  - the JS script which will allow to run your code
+  - the JS script running some code, and which will also allow to run yours
   - some CSS pre-styled classes: feel free to use those as they are, or modify them

 ### Expected result